Diagonalization of Polynomial-Time Deterministic Turing Machines via Nondeterministic Turing Machines: Introduction

-In 1936, Turing's seminal work \cite{Tur37} opened the door to the computer science, which has since evolved into numerous subfields such as {\it computability theory}, {\it formal language and automata theory}, {\it computational complexity theory}, {\it algorithm theory}, and so on.
-On the one hand, Turing's contributions are so huge that he has been regarded as the father of computers.
-On the other hand, although Turing's work initiated the study of computer science, he was not concerned with the efficiency of his machines, which is the main topic in computational complexity theory.
-In fact, Turing's concern \cite{Tur37} was whether they can simulate arbitrary algorithms given sufficient time.
+In $1936$, Turing's landmark $36$-page paper \cite{Tur37} opened the door to computer science, which has since evolved into numerous subfields such as {\em computability theory}, {\em formal language and automata theory}, {\em computational complexity theory}, {\em algorithm theory}, and so on.
+Turing's contributions, on the one hand, were so highly influential in the development of theoretical computer science that he is widely regarded as the father of theoretical computer science \cite{A4}.
+But on the other hand, although Turing's work initiated the study of theoretical computer science, he was not concerned with the efficiency of his machines, which is the main topic in computational complexity theory.
+In fact, Turing's concern \cite{Tur37} was whether they can simulate arbitrary algorithms given sufficient time (see e.g., \cite{Coo00}).

-Mention of computational complexity theory, it is a central subfield of the theoretical foundations of computer science.
-The computational complexity theory mainly concerns the efficiency of Turing machines, or the intrinsic complexity of computational tasks.
-It specifically deals with fundamental questions such as what is feasible computation and what can and cannot be computed with a reasonable amount of computational resources in terms of time or space.
-Additionally, one of the most important classical complexity classes is arguably $\mathcal{NP}$, i.e., nondeterministic polynomial-time.
-This class comprises languages that can be computed in polynomial-time by a nondeterministic Turing machine.
+The {\em computational complexity theory} is a central subfield of the {\em theoretical foundations of computer science}, which mainly concerns the efficiency of Turing machines (algorithms) or the intrinsic complexity of computational tasks, i.e., focuses on classifying computational problems according to their resource usage and relating these classes to each other (see e.g., \cite{A5}).
+In other words, it specifically deals with fundamental questions such as what is feasible computation and what can and cannot be computed with a reasonable amount of computational resources in terms of time or space.
+In short, the theory formalizes this intuition to study these problems and quantify their computational complexity.

-Perhaps the most basic and fundamental measures of difficulty that appear particularly important are time and space.
-The fundamental measure of time opened the door to the study of the extremely expressive time complexity class $\mathcal{NP}$.
-The famous Cook-Levin theorem \cite{Coo71,Lev73} shows that this class has complete problems, which states that the {\it Satisfiability} is $\mathcal{NP}$-complete, that is, Satisfiability is in $\mathcal{NP}$ and any other language in $\mathcal{NP}$ can be reduced to it in polynomial-time.
-This result opened the door to research into the rich theory of $\mathcal{NP}$-completeness \cite{Kar72}.
+There are different measures of difficulty to the computing, such as the amount of communication, the most basic and fundamental of which that appear particularly important are perhaps time and space.
+The fundamental measure of time opened the door to the study of the extremely expressive time complexity class $\mathcal{NP}$, one of the most important classical complexity classes, i.e., nondeterministic polynomial-time.
+This class comprises languages that can be computed in polynomial time by nondeterministic Turing machines.
+The famous Cook-Levin theorem \cite{Coo71,Lev73} shows that this class has complete problems, which states that the {\em Satisfiability} is $\mathcal{NP}$-complete, i.e., {\em Satisfiability} is in $\mathcal{NP}$ and any other language in $\mathcal{NP}$ can be reduced to it in polynomial time.
+This famous result also opened the door to research into the rich theory of $\mathcal{NP}$-completeness \cite{Kar72}.